Your basket is currently empty!

 Healthcare professionals should report suspected adverse reactions via the Yellow Card Scheme.

-The cream contains cetyl , stearyl alcohol, methyl parahydroxybenzoate, propyl parahydroxybenzoate, and propylene glycol.
+The cream contains cetyl alcohol, stearyl alcohol, methyl parahydroxybenzoate, propyl parahydroxybenzoate, and propylene glycol.

-Continued monitoring of the benefit/risk balance is important.
+Continued monitoring of the benefit/risk balance is essential.

 Off-Label Prescribing Considerations

-Soolantra’s UK approval for treating rosacea is promising, but it is vital to acknowledge that the medication is not licensed for other conditions such as scabies, particularly in oral tablet form.
+Soolantra’s UK approval for treating rosacea is promising; however, it is essential to note that the medication is not licensed for other conditions, such as scabies, particularly in oral tablet form.

 When considering off-label use, you should be aware of the following: